AlinZohari/RESTfulAPI-AssetsManagement/README.md

 4. Next, type in <b>'npm install'</b> to the command line to intall all of the dependencies listed in your 'package.json' file.
 This is done as to set up a new development environment or to ensure that all the dependencies are up to date before running a project

 5. Alternatively, you can install any dependency individually byt typing for example <b>npm install express</b>.
 The dependencies needed for this repository includes:
- - express
+ - express: for setting up the API
- - pg
+ - pg: for PostgreSQL connectivity
- - fs
+ - fs: for file system related functionailty
- - os
+ - os: for operating system related functionality

 6. After installing the required package dependencies, you can start the Node.Js server.
 You can enter the debug mode throught the command line window by typing:<br>
 <b>node dataAPI.js</b>